AtomLinter/linter-markdown/README.md

 You then have to locally install all modules referenced in your `.remarkrc` file, alongside `remark` and `remark-cli` (`npm install` without the `-g` or `--global` flag).

+## Global Configuration

+The global configuration should only be used if you need to use the same configuration on all your Markdown documents, and they aren't contained within projects of their own.

+You can set you system-wide configuration in a `.remarkrc` file that should be saved in `~/.remarkrc`, at the root of your home directory.

+You then have to globally install all modules referenced in your `.remarkrc` file, alongside `remark` and `remark-cli` (`npm install` with the `-g` or `--global` flag).

 ## More Information